 - anterior cervical corpectomy

 Stereotactic radiosurgery, which uses a highly focused beam of radiation to target the cancer cells, may be used along with traditional open surgery.
 However, chordomas are notoriously resistant to chemotherapy and standard radiation therapy.
 Long term tumor control or cure can often be attained with complete tumor resection and adjuvant (post-surgical) radiosurgery in select cases.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating chordoma.
 They can also offer you a second opinion.